-Modernisation Programme (PSTMP).
+- xi.
+The success of economic growth will be measured using the real GDP annual growth rate; foreign direct investment net inflow; inflation rate, etc. - xii.
+The success of job creation will be assessed using the measure for the rate of unemployment; new business; net employment growth; productivity; increase in household income; etc. - xiii.
+The Government is strident in its efforts to make the public sector more efficient and effective in its institutional framework, operation and service delivery through the Public Sector Transformation and Modernisation Programme (PSTMP).
 The Programme is aimed at assisting with reducing the cost of Government and improving the business environment.
-Therefore, it is expected that the public sector will be more facilitative of development and contribute to the economic growth of Jamaica, through improvement in productivity and reduction in the costs of operation in public sector entities.
+Therefore, it is expected that the public sector will be more facilitative of development and contribute to the economic growth of Jamaica, through improvement in productivity and reduction in the costs of operation in public sector entities. - xiv.

-- ix.
 The Government has been making efforts in establishing performance-based institutions through its modernisation efforts and strengthening key processes to improve the facilitation of investment and delivery of service excellence.
-However, the reduction of the cost of its budget, reduction of bureaucracy and increasing public sector efficiency will be achieved through the provision of shared corporate services, merging, privatising and the dissolution of targeted public sector organisations; the re-engineering of business processes and improvement of service delivery systems to make doing business with Government easier and more efficient; and the strengthening of public financial management capabilities. - x.
-In modernising and transforming the labour market considerations of contemporary workplace management and operations that respond positively to the stabilising of the economy is being made in relation to Jamaica's labour productivity.
-The demands for a business-friendly environment that can stimulate local and international investments require the energies of the workforce to be unleased.
-As such, the Government, through its labour market reform initiatives, as well as its strategic human resources management, strategic planning and performance management thrusts, has influenced the demand for increased hours in capacity building, training and engagement of employees, and achievements of work outputs of individuals and organisational goals. - xi.
-The success of the PSTMP will be measured using indicators relevant to the following: - innovation and business excellence, specifically as they relate to modernised business processes that result in new and improved products and services; - increased use of technology, specifically as it relates to the number of online services and the rate of digitisation of government records; - number of public sector organisations that have been merged, privatised and dissolved; - customer satisfaction, specifically as it relates to ease in doing business by local and international investors and service delivery; - an increase in the rate of development approvals; - improved transparency and accountability; - improve and expand the use of Results-Based Management (RBM) systems across Government; - improved labour productivity in the public sector (workplace); and/or - improved labour productivity ranking. - xii.
-The Government is also pursuing sustained economic growth and job creation through its efforts with strengthening environmental management and climate change mitigation and adaptation strategies across sectors.
-With the objective to ensure less costly recovery and rehabilitation in the event that natural and/or man-made disasters occur, and to contribute to the Caribbean thrust to become the world's first climate-smart zone, the Government is engaging in strategies that support sustainable management and utilisation of the country's natural and environmental resources; sound management of chemical and hazardous wastes; as well as risk reduction and climate change mitigation and adaptation (through climate-smart actions).
+However, the reduction of the cost of its budget, reduction of bureaucracy and increasing public sector efficiency will be achieved through the provision of shared corporate services, merging, privatising and the dissolution of targeted public sector organisations; the re-engineering of business processes and improvement of service delivery systems to make doing business with Government easier and more efficient; and the strengthening of public financial management capabilities. - xv.
+In modernising and transforming the labour market, consideration of contemporary workplace management and operations that respond positively to the stabilising of the economy is being made in relation to Jamaica's labour productivity.
+The demands for a business-friendly environment that can stimulate local and international investments require the energies of the workforce to be unleashed.
+As such, the Government, through its labour market reform initiatives, as well as its strategic human resources management, strategic planning and performance management thrusts, has influenced the demand for increased efforts in capacity building, training and engagement of employees, and the achievement of work outputs of individuals and organisational goals. - xvi.
+The success of the PSTMP will be measured using indicators relevant to the following: - innovation and business excellence, specifically as they relate to modernised business processes that result in new and improved products and services; - increased use of technology, specifically as it relates to the number of online services and the rate of digitisation of government records; - number of public sector organisations that have been merged, privatised and dissolved; - customer satisfaction, specifically as it relates to ease in doing business by local and international investors and service delivery; - an increase in the rate of development approvals; - improved transparency and accountability; - improved and expanded the use of Results-Based Management (RBM) systems across Government; - improved labour productivity in the public sector (workplace); and - improved labour productivity ranking.